Mechachleopteryx/website-1/docs/getting-started/install/mac/index.md

 title: Install Mono on macOS
 ---

-Mono runs on Mac, this page describes the various features available for users who want to use Mono or Mono-based technologies on macOS.
+Mono runs on Mac; this page describes the various features available for users who want to use Mono or Mono-based technologies on macOS.

 Installing Mono on macOS is very simple: